TristanAntonsen/implicit-land/README.md

 You'll notice that there's some low level stuff like `max()` and some higher level stuff like `circle()`.
 This is because I just wrote the higher level functions in the shader and wgpu optimizes the abstraction away anyway.
 Much easier to debug this way.

 It does *not* do any sort of [clever optimization](https://www.mattkeeter.com/research/mpr/) for sdfs specifically.
 But, since it's purely to create simple images (and it's in a gpu shader anyway), performance doesn't really matter.
+The first image took ~500ms at 1024x1024 including writing the .png to disk.
+I haven't measured anything more.